the-craft-beer-foundation/white-paper/README.md

 can be verified as coming from real people rather than robots.
 The right to post comments may also be purchased for some minimal payment, to cut down on abusive commenters.

-**Note:** A fully distributed ledger is desirable, both for public accountability and to address any scalability concerns.
-We may be able to leverage a third-party open source Ethereum micropayments system.

 #### Tokens Used as Payment to Craft Breweries, Venues and Events

-The recognition and reward system will calculate a score based on a fixed threshold value and a bounded score.
+The platform's recognition and reward system will calculate a score based on a fixed threshold value and a bounded score.

 A lottery system may be used, where small payments are made probabilistically, with payments happening essentially in the same way that coin mining works with proof of participation instead of proof of work. [[7](#citations)]